earthly/lib/rust/README.md

   RUN cargo install --locked cargo-deny
   RUN rustup component add clippy
   RUN rustup component add rustfmt
-  # Call +INIT before copying the source file to avoid installing depencies every time source code changes.
+  # Call +INIT before copying the source file to avoid installing dependencies every time source code changes.
   # This parametrization will be used in future calls to functions of the library
-  DO rust+INIT --keep_fingerprints=true
+  DO rust+INIT

 source:
   FROM +install
+  # Always copy with --keep-ts for Cargo to detect changes
   COPY --keep-ts Cargo.toml Cargo.lock ./
   COPY --keep-ts deny.toml ./
   COPY --keep-ts --dir package1 package2  ./
+  DO rust+CARGO --args="check"

 # build builds with the Cargo release profile
 build: